osg-htc/operations/docs/SLA/event.md

 ## SLA Review Procedure

-This SLA will renew automatically unless a change is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders.
+This SLA will remain valid unless a change is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders and agreed to by the service operator (Consistent with [Requests for Service Enhancements](requests_for_service_enhancements)

 ## References